AnonGuy/structure/docs/README.md

 | Database Relationships | Data Flow Diagram |
 |:----------------------:|:-----------------:|
 |![](https://github.com/AnonGuy/Structure/blob/master/docs/images/StructureERD.png?raw=true)|![](https://github.com/AnonGuy/Structure/blob/master/docs/images/StructureDataFlow.png?raw=true) Users communicate with the system via the Mobile Client and online Dashboard.|

-### Questions to ask

-* Have you ever used a homework management system before?
-* If so, what are your favourite features of this system?
-* Are there any features you want to see from a system like this?
-* Are there any features you want removed?

 # Version 1